nikos-rvnt/Battleship_Game/README.md

       - a shot is fired at pc's randomly chosen coordinates (if previously a hit shot was fired then PC is going to fire at the neighborhood cells),
       - the two boards are printed.

+  More specific instructions on how to use, are included on Cpp_Version and Java_Version subfolders respectively.